vtex-apps/store-locator/docs/README.md

 This app will also add a new entry to the `/sitemap.xml` file to make all your Stores accessible to the Search Engines.

-Make sure you have the `vtex.store-sitemap@2.x` installed on your account to make use of the sitemap feature.
+Make sure you have the `vtex.store-sitemap@2.x` App installed on your account to make use of the sitemap feature.

 ### Advanced configuration